-iOS 11 includes many new features and enhancements, big and small alike.
+iOS 11 included many new features and enhancements, big and small alike.

-For example, a revamped storage-management section is available in Settings.
-Speaking of which, users will appreciate another new feature that allows them to optionally have their device automatically uninstall apps that haven’t been used in a while.
+For example, a revamped storage-management section became available in Settings.
+Speaking of which, users can appreciate another new feature that allows them to optionally have their device automatically uninstall apps that haven’t been used in a while.

 If you venture to Settings → iTunes & App Store, you’ll notice a new toggle at the bottom of the screen, labeled Offload Unused Apps.
 Setting that switch to the ON position shall prompt iOS to delete rarely used apps from your device in order to make more room for your photos, videos, documents and so forth.